Jason Kelce

+Outside of football, Kelce and his brother, Travis, co-host the podcast New Heights, on which they discuss their playing careers and various other topics.
+In November 2024, Apple announced that New Heights was the 8th most popular podcast show on Apple Podcasts in 2024.

+In 2024, Kelce joined ESPN's Monday Night Countdown pregame crew.

 Early life

-Kelce was born and grew up in Cleveland Heights, Ohio, the son of Ed Kelce, a sales rep in the steel business, and Donna, who works in banking.
+Kelce was born and grew up in Cleveland Heights, Ohio, the son of Ed Kelce, a sales representative in the steel business, and Donna (née Blalock), who works in banking.
 He is the older brother of Travis Kelce, a tight end for the Kansas City Chiefs.
+In their January 2025 podcast, the Kelce brothers revealed their Croatian background; both their maternal great-grandmother and grandmother were born to parents of Croatian descent.

-He attended Cleveland Heights High School, where he played both running back and linebacker and was twice named All-Lake Erie-Lake League.
+Jason attended Cleveland Heights High School, where he played both running back and linebacker and was twice named All-Lake Erie League.
 At Cleveland Heights, he played baritone saxophone in the symphonic and jazz bands.
+Kelce also played hockey and lacrosse in high school.

 College career

-A former walk-on running back, Kelce switched to fullback and then finally to offensive line after redshirting his initial year at Cincinnati, seeing action at center and guard in nine games in 2007 as the Bearcats went 10–3 and defeated Southern Mississippi 31–21 in the PapaJohns.com Bowl.
+A former walk-on running back, Kelce switched to fullback and then finally to offensive line after redshirting his initial year at the University of Cincinnati (UC), seeing action at center and guard in nine games in 2007 as the Bearcats went 10–3 and defeated Southern Mississippi 31–21 in the PapaJohns.com Bowl.

 As a sophomore in 2008, he made 13 starts at left guard, as part of an offensive line that also included future NFL linemen Jeff Linkenbach and Trevor Canfield, which helped the UC offense average 27.3 points and 375.3 yards of total offense per game.
-The Bearcats went 11–3 overall, were Big East champions, and played in the FedEx Orange Bowl, where the Bearcats fell to Virginia Tech 20–7.
-His brother, Travis Kelce, began playing alongside him at Cincinnati after he also joined them in 2008.
+The Bearcats went 11–3 overall, were Big East Conference champions, and played in the FedEx Orange Bowl, where the Bearcats fell to Virginia Tech 20–7.
+In 2008, his brother, Travis, began playing alongside him at Cincinnati.

-In 2009, Kelce earned second-team All-Big East honors after starting 13 games at left guard as the Bearcats went undefeated in the regular season (12-0) and were again Big East Champions, once again earning a BCS Bowl berth, losing to Florida 51-24 in the Allstate Sugar Bowl.
+In 2009, Kelce earned second-team All-Big East honors after starting 13 games at left guard as the Bearcats went undefeated in the regular season (12–0) and were again Big East Champions, once again earning a BCS Bowl berth, losing to Florida 51–24 in the Allstate Sugar Bowl.

 He was moved to center for his senior season in 2010 as the Bearcats went 4–8 under new coach Butch Jones.
 He started the final 38 games of his 47-game Bearcats career, 26 at left guard and 12 at center.
 He was named Honorable Mention All-America and second-team All-Big East.